Stress and strain - basic concepts

 Note that this definition of strain has no dimensions.
 The diagram shows the tensile strain resulting from tensile stress in the bar.
 A compressive force produces compressive strain.

 Sometimes the term total strain is used for ΔL, i.e. the actual elongation or compression of the material.
-The units of ΔL are length.
+The units of ΔL are length units.

 When material such as a round bar in the diagram below is subject to longitudinal tensile strain there is a corresponding contraction in the lateral direction.
 Conversely there is lateral expansion in a bar subject to compressive strain.
 The respective elongations and contractions are shown where εx is the longitudinal strain and εy the lateral strain.